Infection can spread to the orbit from sources such as the sinuses around the nose.

 (See also Introduction to Eye Socket Disorders Introduction to Eye Socket Disorders The eye sockets (orbits) are bony cavities that contain and protect the eyes and their supporting structures (see figures An Inside Look at the Eye and Structures That Protect the Eye).
 Disorders... read more .)

 Orbital cellulitis usually is caused by spread of an infection to the orbit from the sinuses around the nose (nasal sinuses) but can also be spread from infection of the teeth or bloodstream.
 An animal or insect bite or another wound to the eyelids can also spread infection and lead to orbital cellulitis.
+A foreign body in the orbit, particularly if organic (for example, wood), can also cause orbital cellulitis.

 Symptoms of Orbital Cellulitis